 The National Sports Center opened in 1990.
 The facility was built by the State of Minnesota as part of a statewide building program to improve Minnesota’s amateur sports facilities.

-The National Sports Center complex is a 600-acre multi-sport facility located in Blaine, Minnesota.
-The campus includes the Schwan Super Rink, an eight-sheet ice arena that is the world’s largest ice facility; an 8,500-seat stadium; the Schwan Center meeting and events building; a multi-faceted family golf center; the National Youth Golf Center, which features the 18-hole Victory Links course; an indoor Sports Hall with a FieldTurf field; 250-meter all wood cycling velodrome, 150-bed residence hall and 52 athletic fields.
-The National Sports Center in Blaine hosts nearly 300 events and nearly four million visitors annually, and has welcomed over 32 million visitors since its opening in 1990.
-The NSC generates over $37 million in annual out-of-state economic impact.
+The complex is a 600-acre multi-sport facility located in Blaine, Minnesota.
+The campus includes the Schwan Super Rink, an eight-sheet ice arena that is the world’s largest ice facility; a 8,500-seat stadium; the Schwan Center meeting and events building; a multi-faceted family golf center; the National Youth Golf Center, which features the 18-hole Victory Links course; an indoor Sports Hall with a FieldTurf field; 250-meter all wood cycling velodrome, 150-bed residence hall and 52 athletic fields.
+The facility hosts nearly 300 events and nearly four million visitors annually, and has welcomed over 32 million visitors since its opening in 1990.